ifilot/hfcxx/README.md

 sets STO-3G and STO-6G are included for atoms up to N=8 (oxygen).
 This program is mainly made for educational purposes.

+:new: Interested in learning Density Functional Theory?
+Have a look at [DFTCXX](https://github.com/ifilot/dftcxx)!

 Installation
 ------------